OctopusDeployLabs/terraform-provider-octopusdeploy/README.md

   address = "http://octopus.production.yolo"
   api_key  = "API-XXXXXXXXXXXXX"
-  space   = "Product1" // The name of another space
+  space_name = "Product1" // The name of another space
 }

 // This resource will use the default provider and the default space